henridev/math-for-programming/notes/chapter-6-generalizing-to-higher-dimensions/index.md

 We could, for example, focus on simplifying the arithmetic.
 Instead of implementing add differently for Vec2 and Vec3; they can both use the add function we built in chapter 3, which already handles coordinate vectors of any size.
 We could also store coordinates

 internally as a tuple or list, letting the constructor accept any number of coordinates and create a 2D, 3D, or other coordinate vector.
-I’ll leave these possibilities as exercises for you, however, and take us in a different direction.
+I’ll leave these possibilities as exercises for you.

 ```python
 class Vec():